 Those you have chosen to assist you on your test today should be congratulated on a job well done.
 They have dedicated their time and energy to help make your test a great success.
 Through the years strangers have become training partners and training partners have become friends.
 While the journey to Black Belt is an individual endeavor, there are many lives that are touched along the way.
 All one can hope for is that he, or she, has treated others fairly and with respect.
 And never forget, respect must be earned and never demanded.
 For respect that is demanded is shallow and meaningless.

 Some feel that the bow at the beginning and end of class means that you are bowing to me out of respect for my rank when, in actuality, it is a reciprocal bow.
-You're bowing to me for teaching you and I'm bowing to you to thank you for allowing me to teach you.
+You're bowing to me to thank me for teaching you and I'm bowing to you to thank you for allowing me to teach you.

 If I can leave you with one thought today it would be this; When people come to you for training it starts with teaching them how to defend themselves and should end with having them believing in themselves.
 The lessons they learn here can be taken out of the studio and applied to every other part of their lives.

 Today you believed in yourself.
 Others saw that belief and believed in you too.
 Today you are a Black Belt.
 I hope that the lessons learned here will transcend the symbol of a belt and always remain in the heart and soul of the person, because that is where the true Black Belt lies.